A 5 GHz Wi-Fi wireless network is only available in Keenetic models that support dual-band Wi-Fi 802.11 n/ac (2.4 + 5 GHz frequency range).

 If necessary, you can configure the wireless network settings yourself.

-On the 'Home network' page, you can change the wireless network name, password, and other settings in the '5 GHz Wireless network' section.
+You can change the wireless network name, password, and other settings in the '5 GHz Wireless network' section on the' Home network' page.
 If you want your wireless network to work only during certain hours, set up a schedule for it.
-5 GHz band Wi-fi network settings almost the same with 2.4 GHz band settings, except some parameters.
+5 GHz Wi-fi network settings are almost the same as the 2.4 GHz band settings, except some parameters.

 To change the default network name and password, please refer to the article 'Changing the Wi-Fi network name and password'.

 NOTE: Important!
 Using an open (unprotected) network is not secure.